Itonomy/magento2-bundle-products-change-qty/README.md

 <img align="center" src="./docs/checkbox-bundleproducts.png" height="400">

-## Version
+## Changelog

-- Updated to version 1.0.0 to achieve a first version
+- 1.0.0 First version module
+- 1.0.1 Quantity input for bundle options with only a single product is now visible as well.
+This compliments the module by providing even more customizability.
+Issue: [#2](https://github.com/Itonomy/magento2-bundle-products-change-qty/issues/2)

 ## License